Developer documentation

 LS->>FAS: Call signUp(type, name, email, password)

-FAS->>GC: Send signUp mutation
+FAS->>GC: Send signUp request

 GC->>AR: Relay signUp request